dspeyer/dspeyer.github.io/magic.md

 A mage with multiple sources must choose which to use for each spell they cast.

-In high-magic games, characters cat start with a (possibly latent) magic source based on their magic priority (pri 4 = no magic).
+In high-magic games, characters can start with a (possibly latent) magic source based on their magic priority (pri 4 = no magic).
 Outside of chargen, or in games not using magic priority, gaining a magic source requires a deep spiritual undertaking or other extraordinary intervention.

 This is not a complete list of possible magic sources, nor does such a list exist in-universe.
 This can cause endless frustration to security-minded people.